JustasVit/Visma-Internship-2022/README.md

-# Visma-Internship-2022
+# Visma internship 2022
-Java developer task for Visma internship 2022
+Java developer task for Visma internship 2022.

 ## Security
 Endpoints are secured using JWT token.
 In order to access endpoints, register a new user in ```localhost:8080/api/auth/register``` or login in ```localhost:8080/api/auth/login```